Lanka Premier League (LPL)

 Current Season

-This season’s franchise reshuffle is one of the biggest talking points.
-SLC terminated the Jaffna Kings and Colombo Strikers earlier for contractual non‑compliance, leading to a complete overhaul of ownership.
-Colombo is now Colombo Kaps under Witness Sports Alliance LLC, Galle has become Galle Gallants under Gallant Sports and Media LLC, and Jaffna Kings have been acquired by Sports Commune.
-Kandy has also rebranded as Kandy Royals under new ownership.
-These changes bring a more diversified investor base, including Indian entrepreneurs, which naturally boosts cross‑border commercial interest.
+The franchise reshuffle, which had been one of the biggest pre‑season talking points, played out in full during the tournament.
+SLC’s earlier termination of the Jaffna Kings and Colombo Strikers for contractual non‑compliance led to a complete overhaul of ownership.
+Colombo competed as Colombo Kaps under Witness Sports Alliance LLC, Galle re‑entered as Galle Gallants under Gallant Sports and Media LLC, and Jaffna Kings operated under Sports Commune.
+Kandy Royals also debuted under new ownership.
+These changes brought a more diversified investor base, including Indian stakeholders, strengthening cross‑border commercial interest and enhancing the league’s marketability.

 Previous Seasons